National Academy of Sciences

 The Academy's Kavli Frontiers of Science symposia bring together outstanding young scientists to discuss exciting advances and opportunities in a broad range of disciplines.
 The format encourages both one-on-one conversations and informal group discussions in which young participants continue to communicate about insights gained from formal presentations and the excitement of learning about cutting-edge research in other fields.
 By doing so, Frontiers helps to remove communication barriers between fields and encourages collaborations among some of the world's best and brightest young scientists.
 Annual Kavli Frontiers symposia are held for young scientists in the U.S. and bilateral symposia have included young researchers in the U.K., Germany, France, Japan, China, Indonesia, India, Israel and South Korea.

 U.S. symposium participants are selected from among recipients of prestigious fellowships, awards, and other honors, as well as from nominations by NAS members and other participants.
 In addition to learning about research at the frontiers of fields other than their own, the program is intended to create a network of connections that can be maintained as participants advance in their careers.
-Since its inception, 195 program "alumni" have been elected to the NAS and eleven have won Nobel Prizes.
+The KFoS alumni network now contains more than 5,200 past participants, including 12 alumni who have won Nobel Prizes and 207 who have been elected to the NAS (9% of NAS membership) – including 12 who were elected in 2016.
+The impact of these symposia among the alumni network is long lasting.
+A 2014 survey of alumni from 2006-2014 found that more than 77% of the alumni have maintained connections made at the symposia, and that more than 19% of the respondents have submitted joint proposals and more than 13% have co-authored papers.

-In 2005, the Oxnard, California-based Kavli Foundation, which supports scientific research, honors scientific achievement, and promotes public understanding of scientists and their work, provided a 10-year, $5 million gift.
-This gift provided a solid financial foundation for the program over the next decade, enabling broader dissemination of the content of each symposium, and strengthening opportunities for continued connections between participants over the years.
+In 2005, the Oxnard, California-based Kavli Foundation, which supports scientific research, honors scientific achievement, and promotes public understanding of scientists and their work, provided a 10-year, $5 million grant.
+In 2015 the Kavli Foundation renewed its commitment to KFoS with a ten-year $5.5-million grant, providing a solid financial foundation for the program over the next decade, enabling broader dissemination of the content of each symposium, and strengthening opportunities for continued connections between participants over the years.